BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Experiments

 We conduct two additional analyses to better understand the performance of \N{Bustle}.
-First, we investigate the predictions of the model when it is run on the intermediate values actually encountered during synthesis of the human-written benchmarks.
-We compute separate histograms for the model's predictions on expressions that do appear in the solution and expressions that don't appear in the solution, for all benchmarks that were solved.
+First, we investigate the predictions of the model when it is run on the intermediate values encountered during synthesis of the human-written benchmarks.
+We generate histograms for the model's predictions on expressions that do appear in the solution and expressions that do not appear in the solution, for all benchmarks that were solved.
 Predictions for true sub-expressions skew positive and predictions for negative sub-expressions skew negative.
-This provides further evidence the our model generalizes well to human benchmarks, despite the domain mismatch to the synthetic data used in training.
-The detailed results are in Figure \ref{fig:prediction_histograms}.
-Finally, we evaluated whether all benchmarks solved by the baseline (no model, no heuristics) were also solved by \N{Bustle}.
-The answer is mostly yes --- \N{Bustle} only fails to solve one benchmark that was solved by the baseline synthesizer.
+This provides further evidence that our model generalizes well to human benchmarks, despite the domain mismatch to the synthetic data used in training.
+The full results are in Appendix~\ref{app:histogram}.
+Finally, we determined that all but one of the benchmarks solved by the baseline (no model, no heuristics) were also solved by \N{Bustle}, across both sets of benchmarks.